kadyb/lakesTemp/README.md

 # Lakes temperature
 Lakes temperature analysis based on satellite images

+### Acknowledgement

-The source of hydrological data is the Institute of Meteorology and Water Management - National Research Institute in Poland.
+The source of the hydrological data is the Institute of Meteorology and Water Management - National Research Institute (https://www.imgw.pl/).
+Landsat-8 images courtesy of the U.S. Geological Survey (https://earthexplorer.usgs.gov/).